-You can verify your broker's disciplinary history by checking the Central Registration Depository (CRD).
-Either your state securities regulator or FINRA can provide you with CRD information.
-Your state securities regulator may give you more information from the CRD than FINRA, especially when it comes to investor complaints, so you may want to check with them first.
+You can verify your investment professional's disciplinary history by visiting Investor.gov.
+Your state securities regulator may also have information, so you will want to check with them as well.
 You'll find contact information for your state securities regulator on the website of the North American Securities Administrators Association at www.nasaa.org.
-To contact FINRA, visit FINRA's BrokerCheck website at www.finra. org, or call them toll-free at (800) 289-9999.

-Questions About The People Who Sell Investments
+Questions For People Who Sell Investments

 - Are you registered with our state securities regulator?
-Have you ever been disciplined by the SEC, a state regulator, or other organization (such as FINRA) or one of the stock exchanges)? - How long has your firm been in business?
+Have you ever been disciplined by the SEC, a state regulator, or other organization (such as FINRA) or one of the stock exchanges? - How long has your firm been in business?
 How many arbitration awards have been filed against your firm? - What training and experience do you have?
 How long have you been in the business?
 What other firms have you been registered with?
 What is the status of those firms today? - Have you personally been involved in any arbitration cases?
 What happened? - What is your investment philosophy? - Describe your typical client.
-Can you provide me with some names and telephone numbers of your long term clients?
+Can you provide me with some names and telephone numbers of your long-term clients?

-- · How do you get paid?
+- How do you get paid?
 By commission?
 By the amount of assets you manage?
 By another method? - Do I have any choices on how to pay you?
 Should I pay you by the transaction?
-Or a flat fee regardless of how many transactions I have? - Do you make more if I buy this stock (or bond, or mutual fund) rather than another?
+Or a flat fee regardless of how many transactions I have? - Do you make more if I buy this stock, bond, mutual fund, or ETF, rather than another?
 If you weren't making extra money, would your recommendation be the same? - Are you participating in a sales contest?
-Is this purchase really in my best interest, or are you trying to win a prize? - You've told me what it costs me to buy this stock (or bond, or mutual fund); how much will I receive if I sell it today? - Where do you send my order to be executed?
+Is this purchase really in my best interest? - You've told me what it costs me to buy this stock, bond, mutual fund, or ETF; how much will I receive if I sell it today? - Where do you send my order to be executed?
 Can we get a better price if we send it to another market? - If your broker changes firms, ask: Did they pay you to change firms?
 Do you get anything for bringing me along?